-As a technology company, we’re big believers that giving adult & aging caseworkers the right tools to collect, access, and surface the right information at the right time will play a key role in facilitating an agency’s ability to accomplish this goal.
+As a technology company, we’re big believers that giving adult & aging caseworkers the right tools to access relevant information and support complex planning throughout the lifecycle of a case will play a key role in facilitating an agency’s ability to serve their aging population.

-Below are a couple of ways we build technology to help agencies do high-value work to ensure safety, assess risk, and evaluate the need for additional services.
+Below are a few ways we build technology to help agencies do high-value work to ensure safety, assess risk, and evaluate the need for additional services.
 But first, let’s look at why this is so important.

 Elder Abuse: By the Numbers

-- These numbers are likely to be underestimated, as only one in 24 cases of elder abuse is reported
+- These numbers are likely to be underestimated, as only one in every 24 cases of elder abuse is known to programs and agencies

-- Elders who are abused have higher levels of psychological distress, emotional symptoms, and depression than non-abused older adults, plus they have additional healthcare problems including anxiety, chronic pain, high blood pressure, and heart problems
+- Elders who are abused have higher levels of psychological distress, emotional symptoms, and depression than non-abused older adults, plus they may have additional healthcare problems, physical and cognitive decline, deteriorated family relationships, and diminished autonomy

-- Financial abuse alone costs older Americans over $2.6 billion dollars annually
+- Financial exploitation alone costs older Americans over $2.9 billion dollars annually

-Since nearly 10,000 baby boomers will turn 65 each day over the next 15 years, these numbers will likely continue to keep growing.
-Along with them, the burden will increase on frontline caseworkers who are tasked with coordinating the right services, community resources, and care providers to protect these vulnerable adults.
+As the population ages, so will the burden on frontline caseworkers who are tasked with coordinating the right services, community resources, and care providers to protect these vulnerable adults.

 Repurpose time to focus building trust and establishing rapport.

-Adult & aging workers are stretched for time and resources trying to balance paperwork requirements, coordinating services, and spending quality time with clients.
-You want to spend time building relationships and establishing rapport, but administrative roadblocks stand in the way.
+Adult & aging caseworkers are stretched for time and resources trying to balance paperwork requirements and spending quality time with clients.
+They want to focus on building relationships and establishing rapport, but administrative roadblocks stand in the way.

-Without enough quality time with clients, it’s challenging to look for signs of abuse an adult may not be telling you about, plus you risk losing the trust of the people you are trying to help.
+Without enough quality time with clients, it’s challenging to look for signs of abuse an adult may not be forthcoming about.
+Plus, workers risk losing the trust of the people they are trying to help.

 At the same time, when caseworkers have to manually complete paperwork and sift through case files that include an overwhelming amount of information to familiarize themselves with each case and client, it delays their ability to start assessing safety and coordinating services.

-Traverse puts the “social” back in social work—streamlining administrative work and enabling workers to spend as much time as possible in the field meeting with clients, visiting elderly in care, preparing potential guardianships, making referrals, and completing assessments to ensure all adults get the unique combination of services and resources they need.
+Traverse puts the “social” back in social work—streamlining administrative work and enabling workers to spend as much time as possible in the field meeting with clients, visiting elderly in care, preparing potential guardianships, and completing assessments to ensure all adults get the resources and support they need.
 They can focus on having an actual conversation with clients, not just checking off a list of required questions and activities.